samtools/htslib/samples/DEMO.md

 The HTSLib api supports thread pooling for better performance.
 There are a few ways in which this can be used.
 The pool can be made specific for a file or a generic pool can be created and shared across multiple files.
 Thread pool can also be used to execute user defined tasks.
-The tasks are to be queued on a queue and threads in pool executes them and results can be queued back if required.
+The tasks are to be added to queue, threads in pool executes them and results can be queued back if required.

-The samples are trivial ones to showcase the usage of api and the number of threads to use has to be identified based on complexity and parallelism of the job.

-To have a thread pool specific for a file, hts_set_opt api can be used with the file pointer, HTS_OPT_NTHREADS and the number of threads to use in the pool.
+To have a thread pool specific for a file, hts_set_opt api can be used with the file pointer, HTS_OPT_NTHREADS and the number of threads to be in the pool.
-Closure of file releases the thread pool as well.
-To have a thread pool which can be shared across different files, it needs to be initialized using hts_tpool_init api, passing number of threads as argument.
+Thread pool is released on closure of file.
+To have a thread pool which can be shared across different files, it needs to be initialized using hts_tpool_init api, passing number of threads as an argument.
 This thread pool can be associated with a file using hts_set_opt api.
-The file pointer, HTS_OPT_THREAD_POOL and the thread pool address are to be passed as arguments to api.
+The file pointer, HTS_OPT_THREAD_POOL and the thread pool address are to be passed as arguments to the api.
 The thread pool has to be released with hts_tpool_destroy.

+The samples are trivial ones to showcase the usage of api.
+The number of threads to use for different tasks has to be identified based on complexity and parallelism of the task.

 Below excerpt shows file specific thread pool,